 Reveal answer and explanations

-ATo manage networking between pods in different namespaces
+ATo manage networking, traffic shaping, and routing between pods across different cluster namespaces

 Incorrect.
 Pod Security Standards do not manage pod networking.